antidude900/3-Men-Morris/README.md

 It might show a warning while starting the game but dont worry it will start!
 Multiplayer though completed cant be played as no server has been bought for it.
-Some GUI Features of The Local Multiplayer may not be working but the basic game works.
+Some GUI Features of The Local Multiplayer may not be working properly but the fundamental mechanisms of it works.
 Enjoy!